gaultier/blog/perhaps_rust_needs_defer.md

 Let's stay on the safe side and assume that we ought to use `Vec::from_raw_parts` and let the `Vec` free the memory when it gets dropped at the end of the scope.
 The only problem is: This function requires the pointer, the length, *and the capacity*.
 Wait, but we lost the capacity when we returned the pointer + length to the caller in `MYLIB_get_foos()`, and the caller *does not care one bit about the capacity*!
 It's irrelevant to them!
 At work, the mobile developers using our library rightfully asked: wait, what is this `cap` field?
 Why do I care?
 What do I do with it?
 If you are used to manually managing your own memory, this is a very old concept, but if you are used to a Garbage Collector, it's very much new.

-## Second attempt to free the memory properly
+## Second attempt at freeing the memory properly

 So, let's first try to dodge the problem the <s>hacky</s> simple way by pretending that the memory is allocated by a `Box`, which only needs the pointer, just like `free()`: